B12Howard/Ardmor-Quote-App/README.md

 ## Ardmor Inc Quotation System

-This was built using [Enuchi's Excellent React Google Apps Script ](https://github.com/enuchi/React-Google-Apps-Script).
+This was built using [Enuchi's Excellent React Google Apps Script](https://github.com/enuchi/React-Google-Apps-Script).
 These are instructions for whomever wants to fix bugs or add features to this app.

 ## Installation